taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Manage_PW_Policies.md

 7. When the **Updates successful** dialog box appears, select **close**.
 In the list of users in the **multi-factor authentication** window, verify Holly's MFA Status has changed to **Enabled**.

-8. You must now sign out of Microsoft 365 as Holly, close your browser session (to clear cache), open a new session, and then log back into Microsoft 365 as Holly.
+8. You must now sign out of Microsoft 365 as Holly, close your browser session, open a new session, and then log back into Microsoft 365 as Holly.
 During the log-in process, you will be required to enter a second form of authentication as per MFA.
 When Holly signs back in after having MFA enabled for her user account, she will be asked for the authentication information needed for MFA, such as her phone number and authentication options.
 In your role as Holly, you will enter your mobile phone number, and you will receive a text message containing a verification code that you must enter to validate the authentication.
-You will perform these steps in the remaining portion of this task.</br>
+You will perform these steps in the remaining portion of this task.</>

 	You must begin by signing out of Microsoft 365 as Holly, so select the **HD** user icon in the upper right corner of the browser (on the **multi-factor authenication** window, it may display Holly's username instead of her initials) and in the **My account** pane, select **Sign out**.